pdav/casan/arduino/libraries/README.md

-Arduino SOS libraries
+Arduino cASAN libraries
 =====================

 Introduction
 ------------

-This directory contains various libraries needed for programming SOS applications on Arduino:
+This directory contains various libraries needed for programming cASAN applications on Arduino:

-* Sos: core of the SOS engine.
+* Casan: core of the cASAN engine.
-* L2-eth: Ethernet support library for Sos.
+* L2-eth: Ethernet support library for Casan.
     It is designed to work with the Wiznet W5100 chip found on the Arduino Ethernet shield.
-* L2-154: IEEE 802.15.4 support library for Sos.
+* L2-154: IEEE 802.15.4 support library for Casan.
     It is designed to work with an ATmega128RFA1 chip as found on the Zigduino r2 cards.
 * ZigMsg: low-level library to work with ATmega128RFA1 (needed